Step 1

 Post-deployment monitoring and optimization

-The assessment will make it possible to evaluate the success of the ERP project and measure its ROI.
+The assessment will enable us to evaluate the success of the ERP project and to measure its ROI.

-Start by carefully reviewing the KPIs determined in the framing phase.
+Start by carefully reviewing the KPIs determined in the scoping phase.

-You will be able to base your analysis on concrete elements .
-Then, compare and analyze these elements from one period to another: before/after the project or from one year to the next.
+You can base your analysis on concrete elements.
+Then you can compare and analyze these elements from one period to the next: before/after the project, or from one year to the next.

-If encrypted data proves essential at this stage, the feeling of your end users is also crucial.
-It is about the well-being and retention of your employees , and ultimately your profitability as a company.
-Take the time to gather their views and consider any suggestions they may have .
+Numerical data are essential at this stage, but the way your end-users of your end-users is also crucial.
+The well-being and retention of your employeesand ultimately your profitability as a company.
+Take the time to gather their points of view and consider any suggestions they may have suggestions.

-Answering the following questions will help you measure the impact of the project:
+Answering the following questions will help you measure the project's impact:

 • Do employees know how to make the most of the new tool?

-• Was the data transferred correctly from one system to another?
+• Have the data been correctly transferred from one system to another?

-Keeping your ERP up to date is necessary for several reasons.
+Keeping your ERP up to date is a necessity for a number of reasons.

-Your company's ERP may receive personal data : about your employees, your customers, your service providers, etc. First of all, make sure that this collection complies with GDPR regulations .
+Your company's ERP system may receive personal data First of all, make sure that this data collection complies with RGPDt regulations.

-Next, you must put in place as many measures as possible to prevent security breaches in your system.
+Next, you need to put in place as many measures as possible to prevent security breaches in your system.

-It is your responsibility as a data collector to ensure that it does not fall into the wrong hands.
-This requires careful maintenance of your tools, and therefore of your ERP.
+As a data collector, it's your responsibility to ensure that your data doesn't fall into the wrong hands.
+This means careful maintenance of your tools, and therefore of your ERP.

 2. Limit the number of interruptions

-Engaging in preventive maintenance measures will help avoid bugs and slowdowns .
-However, this type of interruption could seriously harm the productivity of your teams.
+Initiate preventive preventive maintenance will help avoid bugs and slowdowns.
+Yet such interruptions could seriously seriously affect the productivity of your teams.

-Be careful if you opt for an On-Premise solution: this infrastructure generally requires more maintenance than a Cloud version.
-Furthermore, it requires solid technical resources .
-However, it may be relevant if you have high customization needs.
+Beware if you opt for an On-Premise solution: this infrastructure generally requires more maintenance than a Cloud version.
+In addition, it requires solid technical resources.
+However, it may be the right choice if you have high customization needs.

-Did you think you were done?
-In reality, an ERP project is never truly completed!
+You thought you were done?
+In reality, an ERP project is never really finished!

 • Objectives aligned with strategy

-Indeed, the needs of your business are likely to evolve , especially in a growth phase.
-As a result, you need to ensure that the tool remains aligned with the overall company strategy and continues to meet your needs.
+Your company's needs are bound to evolveespecially during a growth phase.
+As a result, you need to ensure that the tool you use remains aligned with your company's and continues to meet your needs.

-Finally, an upgrade to your ERP may be necessary to remain compliant from a legislative perspective .
-Certain regulatory developments may impact your industry or your operations; it is your responsibility to bring your company and your tools into compliance.
+Finally, upgrading your ERP system may be necessary to ensure compliance with legislative.
+Certain regulatory changes impact your industry or your operations, it is your responsibility to ensure that responsibility to bring your company and your tools into compliance.

 Post-deployment monitoring and optimization 1